Lunar water: Stratospheric Observatory for Infrared Astronomy

 In October 2020, astronomers reported detecting molecular water on the sunlit surface of the Moon by several independent scientific teams, including the Stratospheric Observatory for Infrared Astronomy (SOFIA).
 The estimated abundance is about 100 to 400 ppm, with a distribution over a small latitude range, likely a result of local geology and not a global phenomenon.
 It was suggested that the detected water is stored within glasses or in voids between grains sheltered from the harsh lunar environment, thus allowing the water to remain on the lunar surface.
 Using data from the Lunar Reconnaissance Orbiter, it was shown that besides the large, permanently shadowed regions in the Moon's polar regions, there are many unmapped cold traps, substantially augmenting the areas where ice may accumulate.
-Approximately 10–20% of the permanent cold-trap area for water is found to be contained in "micro cold traps" found in shadows on scales from 1 km to 1 cm, for a total area of ~40,000 km2, about 60% of which is in the South, and a majority of cold traps for water ice are found at latitudes >80° due to permanent shadows.

-October 26, 2020: In a paper published in Nature Astronomy, a team of scientists used SOFIA, an infrared telescope mounted inside a 747 jumbo jet, to make observations that showed unambiguous evidence of water on parts of the Moon where the sun shines.
-"This discovery reveals that water might be distributed across the lunar surface and not limited to the cold shadowed places near the lunar poles," Paul Hertz, the director of NASA's astrophysics division, said.
+Approximately 10–20% of the permanent cold-trap area for water is found to be contained in "micro cold traps" found in shadows on scales from 1 km to 1 cm, for a total area of ~40,000 km^{2}, about 60% of which is in the South, and a majority of cold traps for water ice are found at latitudes >80° due to permanent shadows.
+"This discovery reveals that water might be distributed across the lunar surface and not limited to the cold shadowed places near the lunar poles," Paul Hertz, the director of NASA's astrophysics division, said of the SOFIA research.

 Lunar IceCube

-Lunar IceCube is a 6U (six unit) CubeSat that was to estimate amount and composition of lunar ice, using an infrared imaging spectrometer developed by NASAs Goddard Space Flight Center.
-The spacecraft separated from Artemis 1 successfully on November 17, 2022, but failed to communicate shortly thereafter and is presumed lost.
+Lunar IceCube was a 6U (six unit) CubeSat that was to estimate amount and composition of lunar ice, using an infrared imaging spectrometer developed by NASA's Goddard Space Flight Center.
+The spacecraft separated from Artemis 1 successfully on November 17, 2022, but failed to communicate shortly thereafter and was presumed lost.

 PRIME-1

-A dedicated on-site experiment by NASA dubbed PRIME-1 is slated to land on the Moon no earlier than November, 2023 near Shackleton Crater at the Lunar South Pole.
-The mission will drill for water ice.
+The Polar Resources Ice Mining Experiment 1 (PRIME-1) was launched on February 26, 2025 with the goal of demonstrating sample extraction and spectroscopy on the lunar South Pole with a particular focus on water content.
+Complications from landing meant sample extraction and analysis were not completed.

 Lunar Trailblazer

-Slated to launch as a ride-along mission in 2025, the Lunar Trailblazer satellite is part of NASA's Small Innovative Missions for Planetary Exploration (SIMPLEx) program.
-The satellite carries two instruments—a high-resolution spectrometer, which will detect and map different forms of water, and a thermal mapper.
-The mission's primary objectives are to characterize the form of lunar water, how much is present and where; determine how lunar volatiles change and move over time; measure how much and what form of water exists in permanently shadowed regions of the Moon; and to assess how differences in the reflectivity and temperature of lunar surfaces affect the concentration of lunar water.
+The Lunar Trailblazer satellite launched in February 2025 as part of NASA's Small Innovative Missions for Planetary Exploration (SIMPLEx) program.
+The satellite carried two instruments—a high-resolution spectrometer, which would detect and map different forms of water, and a thermal mapper.
+The mission's primary objectives were to characterize the form of lunar water, how much is present and where; determine how lunar volatiles change and move over time; measure how much and what form of water exists in permanently shadowed regions of the Moon; and to assess how differences in the reflectivity and temperature of lunar surfaces affect the concentration of lunar water.
+NASA lost contact with the satellite shortly after launch and ended the mission in July 2025.